Robustness assessment of large audio language models in multiple-choice evaluation: Methodology

 \section{Methodology}

-Our methodology focuses on modifying an existing benchmark by altering several key elements: the ordering of choices, phrasing of questions, wording of the ground truth answer, and wording of distractor options.
+In our methodology, we modify an existing benchmark by altering several key elements: the ordering of choices, phrasing of questions, wording of the ground-truth answer, and wording of distractor options.
 These perturbations are designed to preserve the original semantic meaning of the questions and choices, offering alternative representations of the same information.
 We implement these modifications both individually and in combination.
 This allows us to assess their impact on the performance of LALMs.
 Figure \ref{fig:metodology} visually represents the evaluation strategy adopted when these perturbations are applied individually.

-Table \ref{tab:number_of_perturbations} details the number of samples used for each specific perturbation.
+Table \ref{tab:number_of_perturbations} details the number of versions used for each specific perturbation.
 Each perturbation type includes the default data.
 For example, among the 24 possible orderings of choices, one configuration reflects the default arrangement.